-Find out more about the live experts talks and on demand content available over the two days.
+Find out more about the live experts talks and on demand content over the two days.

 Day One: Upgrading our building stock

-Day one will focus on the supply chain and professionals delivering building energy upgrades for whom there are significant opportunities to expand.
+Day one focused on the supply chain and professionals delivering building energy upgrades for whom there are significant opportunities to expand.

 Opening Plenary - Upgrading our Building Stock - The challenges and opportunities